 Sneaker proxies and ticketing proxies should have better speed for some target servers, but they do cost around 50% extra.

-In general, MyPrivateProxies have some good advantages: unlimited bandwidth with 100 threads per proxy, and free proxy replacement once per billing cycle.
+In general, MyPrivateProxies has some good advantages: unlimited bandwidth with 100 threads per proxy, and free proxy replacement once per billing cycle.
 BUT, even though you might use private proxies (that means you are the only one using your IP addresses at any time), there’s no guarantee the proxies weren’t previously abused by other clients.
 If that’s the case, the single proxy replacement per billing cycle might not be enough.

 MyPrivateProxy prices their plans by the number of proxies in the package.
 Since all of them are from data centers, the only difference is the number of subnets you get.
 The ‘dedicated’ Pokemon Go, ticket and sneaker proxies are more expensive, while shared proxy plans are a bit cheaper.